Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Like Roberta’s, minus the absurd wait

-With a casual but fundamentally hip dark-wood dining room, and a roster of creative Neapolitan pizzas that give Franny’s and Emily a run for their money, the place is one of the spectacular new-ish venues putting Franklin Avenue on the culinary map.
+This casual Neapolitan pizza spot is one of the spectacular new-ish venues putting Franklin Avenue on the culinary map.
 The pies are thin and slightly blackened, limp under the weight of three-cheese blends and house-made meatballs, and baked to soupy perfection in an enormous white-tiled brick oven.
+They’re not dissimilar to those at Emily and Roberta’s, though we assure you the line won’t be nearly as long.

 Inventive pies made from in-house milled flour